ubghacking/pen-300-scripts/README.md

 A collection of simple scripts written through the OffSec's PEN300 course for public consumption.

-# Footholder
+# Footholder - Basic Windows Enum Script

-This script performs the basic situational awareness checks, so I do not forget to perform them.
-It will:
+This script performs the basic situational awareness checks for Windows machines:

 1. Print to console the current domain
 2. Print to console the current domain logon servers